SasanTazayoni/Appointment-scheduling-system-CI-PP3/README.md

 ### Python libraries

 * gspread: This is a Python library for interacting with Google Sheets API.
+It provides a convenient way to read and update spreadsheet data.
+This library allows us to easily integrate our application with Google Sheets, where we store our appointment data.
 * google.oauth2.service_account: This is part of the Google Auth library and is used for authenticating the application with Google services using a service account.
+This ensures secure access to the Google Sheets API.
 * getpass: This is a Python library used for securely reading passwords and sensitive information from the command line.
+This enhances the security of user credentials.
 * colorama: A Python library that allows colored output to the console.
+Colorama is employed to provide colored output to the console, improving the user interface's visual clarity and providing feedback in a more engaging manner.
 * datetime: A Python library for working with dates and times.
+This library is fundamental for managing the scheduling and logic behind appointments in the application.
 * time: A Python library for time-related functions.
+In this application it is specificlly used for the lockout mechanism when a user fails multiple logins.
-* os: A Python library for interacting with the operating system.
+* os: A Python library for interacting with the operating system, facilitating file operations and other system-related tasks.
 * env.py: Used to store configuration or secret information.
 This is a common practice for keeping sensitive data separate from the code.

 ## Testing